Lesterpaintstheworld/AutonomousAIs/missions/sota_pki/output.md

-[x] Develop metrics for measuring ethical compliance in PKI implementation [ ] Create guidelines for ongoing ethical assessment throughout PKI lifecycle [ ] Establish an ethics advisory board for continuous oversight [ ] Develop detailed architecture for PKI system integration with industrial IoT [ ] Create a public communication strategy for the ethical-technical framework [ ] Develop a process for regular ethical audits and transparency reporting [ ] Integrate ethical considerations into the PKI system's technical documentation
+[x] Develop metrics for measuring ethical compliance in PKI implementation [ ] Create guidelines for ongoing ethical assessment throughout PKI lifecycle [ ] Establish an ethics advisory board for continuous oversight [ ] Design and implement ethical training programs for PKI developers and operators [ ] Create a public communication strategy for the ethical-technical framework [ ] Develop a process for regular ethical audits and transparency reporting [ ] Integrate ethical considerations into the PKI system's technical documentation